Blacktown

 AreaSearch assessment of residential development activity positions Blacktown among the top 25% of areas assessed nationwide

-The average construction cost value of new homes was $316,000.
-In FY26, Blacktown has registered $180.2 million in commercial approvals, demonstrating high levels of local commercial activity.
-Compared to Greater Sydney, Blacktown has 57.0% more development activity per person, offering greater choice for buyers.
-However, recent periods have seen a moderation in development activity.
-Analysis shows that new building activity consists of 42.0% standalone homes and 58.0% townhouses or apartments, marking a significant shift from the current housing pattern of 66.0% houses.
-This trend towards denser development provides accessible entry options for downsizers, investors, and entry-level buyers, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The average construction cost value of these new homes is $316,000.
+This financial year has seen $180.2 million in commercial approvals registered in Blacktown, demonstrating high levels of local commercial activity.
+Compared to Greater Sydney, Blacktown has 58.0% more development activity per person.
+However, recent periods have shown a moderation in this development activity.
+The type of new building activity in Blacktown is predominantly townhouses or apartments at 58.0%, with standalone homes making up the remaining 42.0%.
+This shift from the current housing pattern of 66.0% houses suggests diminishing developable land availability and a response to evolving lifestyle preferences and affordability needs.

 Frequently Asked Questions - Development